 There they were again, Alexander Popov and Gary Hall Jr. Stroke for stroke in the middle of the Olympic pool.

 Same result: Popov first, Hall second.
-Barely.
+Just barely.

-Popov edged Hall in the 50-meter freestyle Thursday night, three days after the Russian beat the American at 100 meters.
+This time, Popov edged Hall in the 50-meter freestyle Thursday night, three days after the Russian beat the American at 100 meters.

-His arms pumping with pistonlike ferocity, Popov finished with a great foaming rush to become the first man to win the 50- and 100-meter freestyle events in consecutive Olympics.
+His arms pumping with piston-like ferocity, Popov finished with a great foaming rush to become the first man to win the 50- and 100-meter freestyle events in consecutive Olympics.
 He never has lost either race in a major competition.

 Popov, in defending his 1992 title, won the 50 in 22.13 seconds.
 Hall took the silver in 22.26, and Fernando Scherer of Brazil took the bronze in 22.29.